Termination Analysis of Linear-Constraint Programs: Non-Termination of Control-Flow Graphs

-In a subsequent work, \citet{FrohnG23} generalised this approach to allow for the acceleration of more complex loops, such as those with disjunctions in their transition relations.
-The details are complex, so we refer the reader to \citet{FrohnG23} for more details.
+In a subsequent work, \citet{FrohnG23} developed an approach to allow for the acceleration of more complex loops, such as those with disjunctions in their transition relations.
+The details are complex, so we refer the reader to~\citet{FrohnG23} for more details.